CharlesTheFool/the-infinity-agency-paradox/content/entries/observatory_launch_code.md

 ---

-**RESEARCHER MALLOW**: "Log 2847.
+**HORNFELDS**: "Log 2847.
 Late afternoon probably.
 I've been cross-referencing orbital data with the Nomai texts, and I found something weird."

 *[Sound of text scrolling]:* "This recording device is still a piece of shit, by the way."*